Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Protecting Bridges

 \subsection{Implementation}

-Continuing our focus on Wormhole from Section~\ref{sec:live-audit}, we modified one of Wormhole's open-source contracts to implement the announce-then-execute model.
-Wormhole's current withdrawal function performs two tasks: it verifies the signatures that authorize the withdrawal transaction, and then executes it.
-We split the withdrawal function into two separate functions: \texttt{announceWithdraw} and \texttt{approveWithdraw}.
-The \texttt{announceWithdraw} function handles signature verification and announces the withdrawal transaction, while the \texttt{approveWithdraw} function executes the withdrawal transaction.
-This modification required fewer than 30 lines of code changes.

-For simplicity, we opted for a single approver with one key in our implementation.
+Continuing our focus on Wormhole from Section~\ref{sec:live-audit}, we modified Wormhole's withdrawal function to implement the report-then-execute model.
+We start by implementing a reporter contract that reports transactions and includes a function for checking if a transaction has been reported.
+We then modify Wormhole's contract.
+Specifically, Wormhole's current withdrawal function performs two tasks: it verifies the signatures and then executes it.
+We add a call to the reporter contract such that a verified transaction is checked against the reporter before execution.
+In total, we made fewer than 40 lines of code changes.
+For simplicity, we opted for a reporter with one key in our implementation.
 However, our implementation can be easily extended (e.g., to use multisig).
-In addition, while our implementation has not been adopted by the Wormhole team (as we are a research group not affiliated with Wormhole), our solution has inspired other industry projects to adopt a similar approach~\cite{bascule}.